AndreaGon/website_projects/simple_blog/tutorial.md

 - ```<h2></h2>```: This is Heading 2 tag.
 There are 6 heding tags, with Heading 1 being the largest and Heading 6 being the smallest.
 - ```<img/>```: This is the Image tag.
 It is an empty element, where it doesn't require the tag to be closed.
 The ```src``` attribute refers to the file path where the image is stored.
 Meanwhile, the ```width``` and ```height``` attributes are used to define the width and height of the image.

+Save the file and open it in a browser.